 Introduction of a central cloud-based authentication

-During a working day, a normal user in most companies accesses countless applications and resources and has to juggle different identities in many cases.
-It makes no sense to leave this task to the user himself, neither from a security nor a convenience point of view.
-In the best case, this is done with a password safe; in the worst case, the familiar sticky note is stuck to the monitor.
-IT departments are faced with the challenge of preventing this, providing a central solution and offering as much flexibility as possible to support all applications.
+During a working day, a normal user in most companies accesses countless applications and resources and, in many cases, has to juggle different identities.
+From either a security or a convenience point of view, it makes no sense to leave this task to the user themselves.
+In the best-case scenario, this is done with a password safe; in the worst case, an all-too-familiar sticky note is stuck to the monitor.
+IT departments are faced with the challenge of preventing this, providing a centralized solution and offering as much flexibility as possible to support all applications.

-Particularly for reasons of harmonization, it is important to set only one central instance here and to make this the company’s standard, whether it is an on-premises service or a cloud solution.
-If the company already relies heavily on Microsoft products, then Azure Active Directory (AD) is the ideal successor to the “classic” AD: Modern authentication based on federation technologies, smooth transition from AD and necessary prerequisite for all products from the Microsoft 365 portfolio are just a few advantages.
-In addition, there is also the possibility of using other SaaS products from Microsoft in the future, e.g. from the security area, without building up your own infrastructure.
+With a view to harmonization in particular, it is important to set only one central instance here and to make this the company’s standard, whether it is single sign-on as an on-premises service or as a cloud solution.
+If the company already relies heavily on Microsoft products, then Azure Active Directory (Azure AD) is the ideal successor to the “classic” AD.
+Modern authentication based on federation technologies, smooth transition from AD and necessary prerequisites for all products from the Microsoft 365 portfolio are just a few of its advantages.
+In addition, it will also be possible to use other SaaS products from Microsoft in the future, for example with regard to security, without building up your own infrastructure.